 – Stuart Kelly, Deputy principal

-The school recognises that Māori and Polynesian girls are under-represented in the IT workforce so they have developed a public-private partnership with IBM, The Warehouse, Manukau Institute of Technology, and The Mind Lab to offer a year 11 course, P-Tech.
+The school recognises that Māori and Pacific girls are under-represented in the IT workforce so they have developed a public-private partnership with IBM, The Warehouse, Manukau Institute of Technology, and The Mind Lab to offer a year 11 course, P-TECH.
 The course is designed to provide young people with the academic, technical, and professional skills required for 21st-century jobs.